Genghis-L/genghis-l.github.io/_projects/2024_FoML_CourseProject.md

 Deep neural networks have achieved remarkable success in recent years, yet their vulnerability to adversarial perturbations remains a significant concern.
 Goodfellow et al. (2015) <d-cite key="goodfellow_explaining_2015"></d-cite> demonstrated that even small, imperceptible changes to input data can deceive state-of-the-art models with high confidence.
 This phenomenon challenges the reliability of neural networks in safety-critical applications.
 Further research by Ma (2018) <d-cite key="ma_towards_2018"></d-cite> showed that existing defenses, despite their apparent success, often fail against stronger, adaptive adversaries.
 These findings suggest that current methods lack the theoretical guarantees necessary for practical robustness.

 A key issue in addressing adversarial robustness is the fundamental trade-off between robustness and accuracy.
-This trade-off was formalized by Zhang et al. (2019) <d-cite key="zhang_theoretically_2019"></d-cite>, who introduced TRADES, a theoretically principled framework for balancing robustness and accuracy.
+This trade-off was formalized by Zhang et al. (2019) <d-cite key="zhang_theoretically_2019"></d-cite>, who introduced **TRADES**, a theoretically principled framework for balancing robustness and accuracy.
 In parallel, work by Awasthi et al. (2023) <d-cite key="awasthi_theoretically_2023"></d-cite> and others provided rigorous theoretical foundations, illustrating that certain adversarial robustness guarantees can only be achieved at the expense of reduced natural accuracy.

 At the same time, the concept of $H$-consistency has emerged as a critical property for surrogate loss functions, ensuring alignment between the surrogate loss and the true classification loss under adversarial settings.
 This concept guides the choice of training objectives, ensuring that improvements in surrogate loss directly translate into improved adversarial robustness.